ParkerSm1th/WikiStoreCode/Notion_DB/Astronomy.md

 5. Why don't professional astronomers care about magnification?
    1. Resolution is what it is, blowing up a blurry picture doesn't make it any better
    2. You can only pick up so much light.
+6. True or False?
+Astronauts are weightless in space because there is no gravity there.
+   1. Yes, you don't weigh anything, but you still have mass.